- Base and sub-base repair

 Installing crosswalk at James St. and T.P.
 White, regulating the flow of traffic, is the job of the signs and signals crew they maintain 23 traffic lights and some 1,600 metal signs.
 Plus all lane stripping and crosswalks is another duty of the signs and signals crew.

 The street dept. spends roughly a quarter of a million dollars a year to resurface streets using some 430 tons of asphalt.
 Our city is committed to recycling so we reuse all of the old asphalt that is ground off the streets for sub base or road shoulder fill, reducing the amount of gravel we have to purchase.

 Keeping the streets clean is a full time job for the city Sweeper.
 It runs five days a week all year and on average picks up about 1,248 cubic yards of dirt and debris a year.

 Each year, May through December we hire three seasonal employees to help side mower and it’s buddies mow right of ways.
 It takes 4 mowers 6 days to mow them all.

 Much time and manpower goes into maintaining and repairing the 279 miles of ditches within the city boundaries.
 On days when there are heavy rains most of our man power is used to remove obstructions from ditches and drains, To keep the water moving reducing the chance of flooding.

-The street dept. is in charge of mosquito control for the citizens of spray riggs.
+The street department is in charge of mosquito control for the citizens of spray rigs.
 The city has two units that spray the city once a week.
 On average, these units will run 360 hours, driving 4,132 miles, dispense 885 gallons of insecticide during a mosquito season.